Table of Contents

-Your local chiropractor is your best resource to helping you figure out what is causing your symptoms and what treatment can help decrease your symptoms.
+Your local chiropractor is your best resource for helping you figure out what is causing your symptoms and what treatment can help decrease your symptoms.

-They are also able to refer you out to other medical specialties if needed.
+They are also able to refer you to other medical specialists when needed.

-So, if you suffer from vertigo or vertigo-like symptoms, there is treatment, and your chiropractor can help you get the treatment and help you need.
+And, more importantly, if you suffer from vertigo or vertigo-like symptoms, there is treatment, and reaching out to your chiropractor can help you get the treatment and help you need.